therekrab/frc-programming-reference/source/advanced/debugging/3_5_1_causes.rst

 considered "buggy".
 There are a few things that can lead to buggy code, which are outlined in this document.
 Avoid any of these situations if you can.

-These issues fall into three main groups:
+These issues fall into four main groups:

 1. Lack of understanding/information